junhua/UOL-OOP/docs/projects/midterm/task4.md

 3. Calculate the last change (last - secondLast)
 4. Predict that the same change will happen again (last + change)

-## Step 3: Evaluating and Comparing Prediction Models
+## Evaluating and Comparing Prediction Models

-After implementing the prediction models, you should evaluate and compare their results:
+If you implement more than one models, you can evaluate and compare their results:

 1. Apply each model to the same dataset
 2. Display the predictions side by side